A new study has found that horror fans have extra psychological resilience, which helps them cope with the ongoing coronavirus pandemic.

 Also assessed was the psychological trait of “morbid curiosity,” which describes a person’s interest in dangerous or threatening phenomena.

-Fans of horror movies had less psychological distress
+Horror fans had less psychological distress

 Prepper fans also reported fewer negative disruptions in their life during the pandemic.